learn-video/rtmp-live/README.md

 A basic architecture has been described.
 And now it is your time to think about next steps for our live streaming platform:

-* **Best possible experience**: aTo ensure the best possible viewer experience, explore implementing adaptive bitrate streaming.
+* **Best possible experience**: to ensure the best possible viewer experience, explore implementing adaptive bitrate streaming.
 Read about [Adaptive bitrate streaming](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming)
 * **Increased Resiliency**: what happens if the HTTP API goes offline for 5 minutes?
 How can the system handle and recover from such scenarios without compromising content availability?
 * **Scalability**: to reduce latency while maintaining content delivery efficiency, explore techniques that can lower latency without reducing the segment size